 The construction of new data centers or the expansion of existing data centers might be significantly delayed because of temporary closures of our construction sites and shortages of workers due to travel restrictions that have been or may be imposed in China or Southeast Asia.
 The completion of pending acquisitions of data centers might also be delayed or suffer other adverse impacts due to the impact of COVID-19.
 If the construction of new data centers, the expansion of existing data centers, or the completion of our pending acquisitions of data centers cannot be completed or delivered on time, we may be unable to meet our customer demand as expected, which may adversely and materially affect our business, results of operations and financial condition.
 Business disruptions caused by the COVID-19 pandemic may also adversely and materially affect the business operations and financial condition of many of our customers.
 Any prolonged disruption of our businesses or those of our customers or business partners could negatively impact our results of operations and financial condition.
 We have experienced slower cash collection as a result of the COVID-19 pandemic, for administrative reasons unrelated to our customers' ability to pay, which has resulted in an increase in our accounts receivable.
 An increase in our accounts receivable and any decrease in our recovery rate on accounts receivable could impact our cash flow, increase our need to fund operations from other sources of capital and impact our operations and business.
 Our customers may encounter cash flow or operating difficulties, which may reduce their demand for our services, further delay their payments to us thereby increasing our accounts receivable turnover days, or even increase the risk that they may default on their payment obligations.
 Any of these events would negatively affect our operating results.
-In response to the pandemic, we temporarily suspended our offline customer acquisition activities and lockdown policies implemented by municipal hea
+In response to the pandemic, we temporarily suspended our offline customer acquisition activities and business travel to ensure the safety and health of our employees.
+Certain of our employees have been required to work from home on business days, in accordance with lockdown policies implemented by municipal health authorities.
+The measures we took or are taking may reduce our business operation capacity and are likely to negatively affect our operating results.